This article was updated on May 1st, 2023

 Often, an owner will assume a mast cell tumor is a harmless condition like a lipoma (fatty tumor), and they won’t visit the vet to biopsy it.
 Since mast cell tumors are known to mimic other skin conditions in dogs, new lumps and bumps should always undergo biopsy by your veterinarian.

-The prognosis and treatment for mast cell tumors depend on the grade, stage, and location of the tumor.
+The prognosis and treatment depend on the grade, stage, and location of the tumor.
 Treatment consists of one or more of the following:

 According to research, the best treatment for a mast cell tumor is surgical removal and a combination of other medication and therapies.
-Mast cell tumors are cancerous tumors that need to be removed as soon as possible.
+Mast cell tumors are often cancerous and need to be removed as soon as possible.
 Even small tumors have the potential to spread to the organs.
-For more information on mast cell tumor treatment and life expectancy, read our article here: Mast Cell Tumors In Dogs: A Veterinarian’s Guide for Owners.
+For more information on treatment and life expectancy, read our article here: Stages of Mast Cell Tumors & Life Expectancy.

 A histiocytoma is a non-cancerous tumor found in dogs under three years old.
 Histiocytomas form when immune cells called Langerhans cells over-react and replicate rapidly.
 Treatment is simple.
 In most dogs, histiocytomas regress (shrink) in 3 months.
 In rare cases, a dog may have multiple histiocytomas.
 Multiple histiocytomas are a symptom of a dangerous skin disease called histiocytosis.
 In histiocytosis, affected dogs have multiple lumps on their body.
 These dogs also develop granulomas in the bones, causing pain, inflammation, and bone fracture.

-What does a histiocytoma look like on a dog?
+What do histiocytomas look like on a dog?

 Histiocytomas are small benign lumps that appear most commonly in young dogs.
 They do not cause itching or pain, and they usually appear: